vefunder/protocol-research-review/admin/Dao-proposal/sub-DAOs_proposal.md

 - **3-of-6 multisig**: 0x637351b0a32bC7bb7F6A19686a76D84233710Ad9
      - Fiddy - Curve Dev Tools Lead
      - Charles - Vyper + Titanoboa Lead
-     - Fubuloubu - Vyper, Yearn Dev and ApeWorx Founder
+     - Fubuloubu - Vyper, Yearn Dev, and ApeWorx Founder
      - Wavey - Yearn Dev
      - Pascal - Vyper (Snekmate) Dev
      - Wormhole - Dev Tools Advisor
 - **Team**: Dev Tools will be a newly formed group composed of developers working within the Curve and Vyper ecosystem.
-- **Responsibilities**: The Dev Tools group will be responsible for building and maintaining essential tooling for Curve including Vyper, ApeWorx and others.
+- **Responsibilities**: The Dev Tools group will be responsible for building and maintaining essential tooling for Curve including Vyper, ApeWorx, and others.
 The group will identify the most significant needs and manage the allocation of funds toward creating and maintaining such tools.
-Its priority is to ensure Vyper is adequately funded and supervise its development, as the programming language and its associated tooling is a core technology underpinning Curve.
+Its priority is to ensure Vyper is adequately funded and supervises its development, as the programming language and its associated tooling is a core technology underpinning Curve.
 Currently, funds are planned to be used for the following endeavors:
-     - Fund development and maintenance of the Vyper language and associated Titanoboa interpreter, including bugfixes, maintenance, features and performance improvements
+     - Fund development and maintenance of the Vyper language and associated Titanoboa interpreter, including bugfixes, maintenance, features, and performance improvements
-         - Ongoing, regular audits of the Vyper compiler from multiple tier 1 audit firms (tentatively: ChainSecurity, Statemind, Ottersec and Certora)
+         - Ongoing, regular audits of the Vyper compiler from multiple tier 1 audit firms (tentatively: ChainSecurity, Statemind, Ottersec, and Certora)
-         - Funding support from FV tools and static analyzers, including Certora, Slither, Halmos, Mythril and HEVM
+         - Funding support from FV tools and static analyzers, including Certora, Slither, Halmos, Mythril, and HEVM
-         - Regular audit/review competitions from Codehawks, Sherlock and Code4rena
+         - Regular audit/review competitions from Codehawks, Sherlock, and Code4rena
          - Bug bounty programs administered through Immunefi
      - Otherwise allocating funds toward developers, audits, and bug bounty programs as needed
      - Supervise the progress of teams receiving funding